 How much does it cost?

 (PLEASE NOTE I am currently taking BIRTH clients for February – May 2018, I will not be taking birth support out with this time.
-I will be taking postnatal clients and one to one birth coaching is still available).
+I will be taking postnatal clients and one to one birth preparation is still available).

 - Birth Doula Fee (including all antenatal/postnatal visits/courses/EFT/Birth Trauma Recovery) is £950.

 - EARLY BIRD BOOKING – If you book by 20 weeks, 10% reduction on the fee.